hippoghost/Spotify_data_analysis/README.md

 # Spotify Data analysis

-Do you ever wonder which of your adulthood’s metal bands is most popular?
+Have you ever wondered which of your favorite metal bands from your adulthood is the most popular?
 Could Iron Maiden sound happier than Metallica?

-Are Iced Earth’s songs more energetic than the other bands songs?
+Are Iced Earth's songs more energetic than other metal bands' songs?

 ## PROJECT OVERVIEW

-The purpose of this project is to show how Spotify’s extracted data could be used to draw some meaningful insights.
-Python is used for data cleaning and preprocessing and different imputing techniques are used for missing values.
+The purpose of this project is to demonstrate how extracted data from Spotify can be used to gain meaningful insights.
+Python was used for data cleaning and preprocessing, and various imputing techniques were applied to handle missing values.

-Statistical methods, visualizations and machine learning algorithms such as Cluster Analysis and Principal Component Analysis are applied in the Dataset.
+Statistical methods, visualizations, and machine learning algorithms, such as Cluster Analysis and Principal Component Analysis, were utilized in the dataset.

 ## DATA

 All data was extracted through Spotify's API.